Kodylow/futs/README.md

-# Cashu FUTs (Fedimint Usage & Technology Sketches)
+# Cashu FUTS (Fedimint Usage & Technology Sketches)

 These documents are an exploration into unifying Cashu's NUT protocol specifications with Fedimint's ecash implementation.